 Await the save completion.
 Now open a command prompt on each PC and ping your Default Gateway.
 When the ping completes successfully (and only if it’s successful) look at your PC’s ARP table and get the MAC address of the router.

 .
 PC1 should see a different MAC than PC2 or PC3; why?
+Because it is not in the same network side

 Task 4 – Send crafted IP packet to your partner on the other side of the router.